Pet Care Home

 The housing requirements for most cages and terrariums consist of four basic elements; heating, lighting, floor covering, decor and cleaning.
 The items used to supply these elements sometimes overlap, as in heating and lighting.

-Glass enclosures will heat up to dangerous levels very quickly.
+• Note: Glass enclosures will heat up to dangerous levels very quickly.
 Be sure not to put glass aquariums outdoors on sunny days.
-Also, aquariums near a sunny window can trap warmth.
-They will heat up very quickly, potentially killing your pet.
+Also, aquariums near a sunny window can trap warmth and can heat up very quickly, potentially killing your pet.

 Place a plastic container with a perforated bottom on the screen top of the enclosure.
 Fill the container once a day with water and let it drip into a dish in the enclosure.
 During a “rainy season”, also spray the enclosure once a week.
 We feel that our drip system helps keep moderate humidity in the enclosure by allowing the water to drip into a small space of the cage.